 HBC believes that admission is central to student success in any academic program.
 Student outcome depends, to a large measure, on what a student brings to a program of study.

 Admission Requirements (Undergraduates)

-- High school diploma or G.E.D. (official transcripts required)

-- Application for Admission with \$35 non-refundable fee

-- Student Recommendation Form

-- Statement of Faith
+- High school diploma or G.E.D. (official transcripts required) - Application for Admission with \$35 non-refundable fee - Student Recommendation Form - HBC Statement of Faith Acknowledgement form - Copy of valid driver's license or ID card

-- Placement Testing